 If the drug is safe for children of certain ages

-Here are tips from some professional health organizations and the FDA on how to give OTC medicines to children:
+Here are tips from some professional health organizations and the U.S. Food and Drug Administraion (FDA) on how to give OTC medicines to children:

-OTC cough and cold medications should not be given to infants and small children without talking with your child's doctor first.
-The FDA and American Academy of Pediatrics recommend against giving them at all to infants and children under the age of 2 due to possible serious life-threatening side effects.
+OTC cough and cold medications should not be given to infants and small children without talking with your child's health care provider first.
+The FDA and American Academy of Pediatrics (AAP) recommend against giving them at all to infants and children under the age of 2 due to possible serious life-threatening side effects.

 Medication doses for infants and young children are based on age and weight.
 Know your child's weight.